timothepearce/synda/README.md

 - [x] Implement a Proof of Concept
 - [ ] Implement a common interface (Node) for input and output of each step
+- [ ] Add SQLite support
+- [ ] Add setter command for .env variable (open ai key, etc.)
 - [ ] Trace each synthetic data with his historic
-- [ ] Add SQLite support
 - [ ] Store each execution and step in DB
 - [ ] Allow pausing and resuming pipelines
 - [ ] Enable caching of each step's output